A Dreamy Birth Story

 The midwife checked me and said that a lip of my cervix was still over the baby’s head.
 She manually pushed it back and then it was time to push.
 Julia was finally allowed into the room.
 I pushed squatting but my hips cramped up, I pushed standing on the bed holding the bar like some kind of demented superhero, naked and roaring, I pushed on all fours.
 I was sweating and so so tired.
 I couldn’t figure out how to push in the right places, so I was tensing everything from my arms to my feet in an effort to get the baby out.
 I was losing confidence– I kept asking Julia– the baby is going to come out, right?
 Julia, realizing I hadn’t eaten or really drunk anything since 7 that evening, started pushing fluids and juice into me.
 The midwife suggested that I receive some coaching on my pushing and moved me to my back on the bed, with my legs in the air.
 Here is when time got super fun for me.
 My body, which had been accelerating along, seemed to slow way down.
 Each contraction rose like gathering thunderclouds and I would watch like I was a passenger floating off in outer space until the contraction hit and I was blasted back into my body which felt like it was doing the pushing without waiting for me to guide it.
 Someone asked if I wanted music.
 “The Backstreet Boys: Everybody,” I said.
 Alex pulled it up on Spotify.
 I don’t know if I pushed longer than a song or not.

-Finally, I was learning to control my breathing and managing to draw a full breath before giving into the incredible urge to push.
+Finally, I was learning to control my breathing and managing to draw a full breath before diving into the incredible urge to push.
 I worried about how many more I would need to do but the team kept telling me that with every push the baby was getting closer.
 And on and on it went– floating out in space in between, taking precious sips offered by Julia and Alex, then assembling the team to hold my legs as I rose up and pushed harder than I thought I could.
 I became vaguely aware that more people were being called into the room.
 The sky was getting lighter.
 Finally, I felt a round shape and a stretching.
 So close!
 A few more pushes, a wrench, and a twist, and suddenly a screaming baby was placed onto my stomach.
 In between shivers, I looked down at this little being that I had journeyed through time and space with me.
 Alex cut the cord and made the announcement.
 It’s a boy!
 We did it!
 I said over and over and over again.

 Theodore “Teddy” Trutko was born on October 9, 2021 at 7:44 am.